blouyakis/emt_basic/module_3_test.md

 ### Q60 🟢
 **Front**
+One of the more serious diseases of the body is renal failure.
 Renal failure occurs when the:
 · Adrenal glands stop · **Kidneys fail to function** · Pancreas stops · Liver fails

 **Back**